sciencehistory/scihist_digicoll/README.md

 You may also need to configure the aws region (`us-east-1`).

 If you do want to run the Rails app with a different AWS profile, just set `AWS_PROFILE` env var when running a rails command -- on command line, in shell with `export`.

+* If you don't want your dev app to use AWS for file storage, you can set `STORAGE_MODE` env to `dev_file`, and you may not need AWS credentials.

 ### Start development instance